-Jasmin Darznik, author of Song of a Captive Bird, on the women who have meant the most to her as a writer
+Jasmin Darznik on the women who have meant the most to her as a writer.

 “Like most novelists, I’m obsessed with the question of what makes people who they are,” says Darznik.
 Nowhere is this fascination more evident than in her vast collection of memoirs and biographies about women writers and artists.
 “You can’t become what you can’t see,” she says, stressing how vital these books have been to her, particularly as an immigrant for whom “a writing life has always seemed a wildly improbable and dangerous thing.”

 A wide-ranging discussion for writers on topics like researching historical fiction, writing a memoir vs. writing a novel, and claiming the right to write about cultural taboos and historical figures.

 Jasmin Darznik on Song of a Captive Bird

 Jasmin joins Caroline Donahue for a discussion of her new novel, plus broader topics like resilience, writing fiction about real people, fighting to live the creative life, and the importance of telling stories that bridge cultures and forge connections between people.

 Hunt for Forugh: Writing the Life of an Iranian Poet

 In an essay for Signature, Jasmin explains how she discovered Forugh and her poetry–and what pushed her to tell Forugh’s story.